-Licensed Material - Property of DGC Data General Proprietary Diagnostics proprietary and is the exclusiv ment executed b saterial and ex provided to your clause of your DGC (including and under any of in whole or in available to ar saterial to DGC c saterial contains information which is d confidential to Data General Corporation (DGC) and we property of DGC.
-Unless there is a license agree- by DGC under which DGC has identified this diagnost pressly licensed you, this diagnostic material is u in trust under the 'Data and Proprietary Rights' agreement with DGC only for use by or on behalf of its subsidiary companies) during the verranty perio contract maintenance period.
-This diagnostic material part, is not to be reproduced by any means nor made my third party.
-You agree to return this diagnostic C at the end of the move identified period(s) or imagnostic material and, upon request, notify DGC in h destruction.
-(C) DATA GENERAL ALL RIGHTS RESI AL CORPORATION 1989, 1990 This copyright notice does not constitute or evidence publication or public disclosure.
+Licensed Material - Property of DGC Data General Proprietary Diagnostics This diagnostic material contains information which is proprietary and confidential to Data General Corporation (DGC) and is the exclusive property of DGC.
+Unless there is a license agreesent executed by DGC under which DGC has identified this diagnostic saterial and expressly licensed you, this diagnostic saterial is provided to you in trust under the "Data and Proprietary Rights" clause of your agreement with DGC only for use by or on behalf of DGC (including its subsidiary companies) during the vertanty period and under any contract maintenance period.
+This diagnostic material. in whole or in part. is not to be reproduced by any means nor made available to any third party.
+You agree to return this diagnost saterial to DGC at the end of the above identified period(s) or You agree to return this diagnostic destroy this diagnostic material and, upon request, notify DGC in writing of such destruction.
+(C) DATA GENERAL CORPORATION 1988, 1990 ALL RIGHTS RESERVED This copyright notice does not constitute or evidence publication or public disclosure.